What Is an IBAN Number? Format, Countries & How to Find Yours

 What is the Purpose of IBAN?

-Before International Bank Account Numbers were adopted, different European countries had different bank account number formats, and this discrepancy led to errors in cross-border transactions.
+Before International Bank Account Numbers were adopted, European countries used different bank account number formats, leading to errors in cross-border transactions.
 International payments would end up in the wrong location, requiring extra fees and time to resolve the issue.

 The result of the IBAN program has been fewer errors in international wire transfers and other financial transactions.
 Because multiple countries now operate within the same system, it’s also easier for people to send money from one jurisdiction to another.